amymcgovern/pyparrot/README.md

    sudo pip install bluepysudo apt-get update
    ```

+## Installing

-To install the pyparrot code, download or clone the repository.
+To install the pyparrot code, download the latest release (go to the releases tab above).

 ## Using the pyparrot library